How to Build Strong Business Habits

 #2 Start with One Habit

 The second tip is similar to the first one but that’s to start with just one habit at first.
-You don’t want to add to many habits at first.
-Adding to many new habits all at once is just like adding to many goals at once.
+You don’t want to add too many habits at first.
+Adding too many new habits all at once is just like adding too many goals at once.

 Once you get one habit in place and it becomes a part of your lifestyle then you can begin to add the next habit.

 Another thing to think about is the way you want to do a habit.
-I know this is getting a lot more in depth but their are two basic ways to do a habit.
-It can be based on an action such as reading 10 pages a day, or it can be time based such as jogging 30 minutes a day.
+I know this is getting a lot more in-depth but there are two basic ways to do a habit.
+It can be based on an action such as reading 10 pages a day, or it can be time-based such as jogging 30 minutes a day.

 So if it takes me 10 minutes to read 10 pages out of my book or takes 30 minutes it’s really up to me.